Carluddon

-Carluddon (Krugledan) is a hamlet north of St Austell and southeast of Stenalees in Cornwall, England.
+Carluddon (Krugledan, meaning wide tumulus) is a hamlet north of St Austell and southeast of Stenalees in Cornwall, England.
 It is in the civil parish of Treverbyn.
 Carluddon was historically a white clay mine, hence Carluddon Tip.
 It is now the site of the West Carclaze Garden Village housing development which is built on land owned by Imerys Mining company.